 McHugh also noted that in a tracking study of children who “reported transgender feelings” but received no medical intervention, between seventy and eighty percent of them lost those feelings.
 This debunks the idea that kids who show “gender-nonconforming” traits, or who imagine themselves as being the opposite sex, must be psychologically and medically steered toward being their “true self.”

 Imagine how devastating it would be for a little boy or girl to have a growing, healthy body disrupted with hormones and eventually permanently mutilated (along with mind and spirit) because of the expression of a not-uncommon childish thought.
 Little kids who are still putting pencils up their noses and can’t decide what to have for breakfast should never be given the “freedom” to let a fantasy dictate what biology clearly contradicts.
 In what other area do we allow tiny children to create their own reality and dictate it to adults?

 Also, so what if a young boy is more feminine in his play, fashion sense, or affect?
-So what if a girl wants short hair, no girly clothes, and likes to eat bugs and fight?
-None of those things affect the truth of one’s maleness or femaleness, as even “progressives” have been saying for decades (but who now seem to have amnesia!).
+So what if a girl wants short hair or girly clothes, and likes to eat bugs and fight?
+None of those things affects the truth of a person’s maleness or femaleness, as even “progressives” have been saying for decades (but who now seem to have amnesia!).